 Your Neural AUM

-The following information is taken from the upcoming NEW MUSE Series book:
+The following information is taken from the NEW MUSE Series book:

 The Colors of Mind in The Garden of Knowledge

-For the first time in history, it is shown that there is a neural, spiritual correlation between ancient Yogic literature and the modern findings of neuroscience and neuropyschology.
+For the first time in history, it is shown that there is a neural, spiritual correlation between ancient Yogic literature and the modern findings of neuroscience and neuropsychology.